 If you have any concerns about the welfare or safety of a child, please speak to one of our designated leads for safeguarding:

-Mrs Sue Woodward is the link governor for safeguarding and can be contacted via the school office.
+Mrs Liz Elsom is the link governor for safeguarding and can be contacted via the school office.

 Safeguarding and the Curriculum

 The curriculum deals with safeguarding in two ways.
-Firstly, in subjects such as Personal, Social, Health and Citizenship Education (PSHCE), relevant discussions around related issues take place with the children.
-Topics include such themes as keeping safe and protective behaviours, drugs, alcohol, relationships, trusted adults, and E-safety.
+Firstly, in subjects such as Personal, Social, Health Education (PSHE), relevant discussions around related issues take place with the children.
+Topics include such themes as keeping safe and protective behaviours, drugs, alcohol, relationships, trusted adults, and online safety.

 Secondly, the curriculum is designed so that safety issues within the subject are discussed and safe practices explained, such as using equipment properly in PE and Design and Technology.
 Appropriate staffing levels and adult : pupil ratios will be maintained at all times when the curriculum is being delivered outside of the school site.
 The lead adult always risk assesses visits and trips to ensure children are safeguarded and protected from harm.
 Visiting speakers, with the correct clearance and/or constant supervision, are always welcome into school so that they can give specialist knowledge to the children (e.g. police officer).